 Update (12 June 2022): David Deutsch on how to obtain newsworthy results in experimental economics.

 Update (14 January 2024): A report in the The New Yorker: They studied dishonesty.
 Was their work a lie?
-A resonant sentence which speaks to the conceit of the whole field of applied behavioural research: “It never seems to have occurred to him that the vanity and disdain [my emphasis] behind a certain kind of social engineering – keeping the buffett treats just out of reach – might exacerbate ambient resentments.”
+A sentence about Dan Ariely which speaks to the conceit of the whole field: “It never seems to have occurred to him that the vanity and disdain behind a certain kind of social engineering – keeping the buffet treats just out of reach – might exacerbate ambient resentments.”